ashed/Kalahari-Pack-Dark_optim/README.md

 Kalahari-Pack-Dark_optim
 ========================
-Kalahari-Pack-Dark svg only icon theme
+Kalahari-Pack-Dark svg only icon theme optimized version

-Comment=A modern, professional gnome icon theme Inherits=gnome
+Comment=A modern, professional gnome icon theme

+Inherits=gnome

 Thanks to following people for creating the icons which are used in "Simple":